nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     Expected: Workspace will be successfully deleted.

     3. Test case: `workspace -d default` <br/>
-    Expected: Workspace deletion will fail given default does not exists.
+    Expected: Workspace deletion will fail given default does not exist.

         1. Other incorrect commands to try:
             1.  `workspace`